hertzi/JobTest/README.md

 # AffinitasTest
 This project was created as a test task for application at Affinitas (Sr. Java Developer) (http://www.affinitas.de/)

-The task description:
-Please create a small Restful Webservice for a mobile Dating App according to the following rules:
-1.)
-A Frontend is not needed
-2.)
-You should be able to
- -register a user (email / password)
- -log in a user (no security needed, just session handling) -see a list of all registered users
- -add other users as a „favorites"
- -write a message to a favorite user
-3.)
-You can use any data sink you want, e.g. an in-memory database 4.)
-Add tests for the application

 The implementation

 Testing: